eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_xml.rst

 NeXus files can grow quite complex it would be rather tedious to express the structure of such a file entirely in code.
-*libpniio* provides a way to create NeXus structures from XML.
+*libpninexus* provides a way to create NeXus structures from XML.
 Like HDF5, XML structures data in a tree like hierarchy, making it the perfekt ASCII representation for a NeXus file.